tommyhama95/tommyhama95/README.md

 ## Projects in progress / planning in order
 #### In progress
+1. Workout app (planning fase)
-1. Next.js with Open Props (possibly to build the point nr 2 with).
+2. Next.js with Open Props (possibly to build the point nr 2 with).
-2. RjukanVet - A vetenarian website for my childhood friend in Rjukan to promote and help her with customers.
-(Currently in design process)
-3. Projects related to javaBin community
-4. Zelda Ocarina of Time Randomizer Location Tracker (On pause, Beta is out at https://zelda-tracker.com)
+3. Zelda Ocarina of Time Randomizer Location Tracker (On pause, Beta is out at https://zelda-tracker.com)

 #### Planning
 - Exploring more around three.js library